 Conception is dependent on the male and female partner therefore it is helpful if both parties are present, however it is not required.
 We understand how busy everyone is.

 The majority of our patients do not need a referral.
-Simply call us at toll-free 1-781-326-2451 to schedule a consultation at any of our 5 convenient New England locations.
+Simply call us at toll-free 781-326-2451 to schedule a consultation at any of our six convenient New England locations.
 With certain insurance plans, a patient may need to acquire a referral from their primary care physician.
 We will advise you accordingly when you schedule your appointment.

 Patients will need to bring a valid ID and their medical insurance card to each appointment.
 If this is your first visit, it is also helpful to be familiar with your family’s reproductive history, and to have a list of questions ready to discuss with your specialist.
 Our staff will instruct you how to arrange to have relevant medical records forwarded to us.

-If you need to request medical records, call your physician’s office and ask them to mail you a copy.
-We recommend giving yourself at least 2 weeks to receive the documents.
-Although it is not the case with every doctor’s office, some practices allow you to pick up your medical records in person as well.
+Please download and complete a Medical Release Form, found here.
+We recommend allowing at least two weeks to complete this process.
+Although it is not the case with every doctor’s office, some practices allow you to pick up your medical records in person.

 We accept virtually all major insurance carriers.
 For your convenience, we have listed some of the more popular plans below: